I am always here for my students, no matter what! This is my perseverance in reaching out!

 Developing strong relationships with my students has been one of my classroom management strategies.
 I believe in its efficacy and I adore its results.

-With my years in the teaching profession, I always believe in the power of teaching with compassion.
+During my years in the teaching profession, I always believe in the power of teaching with compassion.
 My students feel that they mattered to me and that being with them is perfect happiness for me as it is for them.
 I know it deep in my heart.

 I remember a colleague who once asked me how I managed to establish good relationships with my young learners despite my very strong and strict personality.
 I answered simply, “Well, I earned their trust by letting them know that I care for them.”